-- Check the UIL academic webpage for updates, notices and new information.
-Notify coaches with information pertaining to their events. - Distribute mailings or forward email messages from the UIL office to the appropriate academic coaches. - Check the website each month for updates to the news feed. - Provide the community, school and administration with information about the benefits of competition, the role of rules in competition and how rules are made and changed.
+- Check the UIL academic website regularly for updates, notices and new information. - Provide the community, school and administration with information about the benefits of competition, the role of rules in competition and how rules are made and changed. - Order jackets and letters earned by academic competitors based on your school district's policy.